AdobeDocs/platform-learn.en/help/queries/set-up-and-use-query-service-to-build-a-dashboard.md

 # Set up and Use Query Service to Build a Dashboard

-This video shows how to run queries in the Adobe Experience Platform interface, using a PSQL client, and in a business intelligence (BI) solution.
+This video shows how to run queries in the Adobe Experience Platform interface, in a PSQL client and in a business intelligence (BI) solution.
 Additionally, using individual properties in an XDM object, using Adobe-defined functions, and using CREATE TABLE AS SELECT (CTAS) are demonstrated.

 >[!VIDEO](https://video.tv.adobe.com/v/29796?quality=12)